IF YOU CAN’T MAKE IT BETTER THEN MAKE IT THE SAME!

 Martin seems to have solved that problem at Loughborough, as the short corridors on every floor are well lit and ventilated.
 I imagine the square side windows are kitchen windows – another improvement, but only for some apartments.
 Three of the nine slab block on the estate are like this.

 But all of this is to miss the most important feature.
 There are five identical slab buildings, not one.
-There are almost twenty identical point blocks.
+There are almost twenty identical point blocks at Roehampton Estate.

 Irrespective of whether something is repeated on the same site, or in different places over time, there is a difference between the repeating of something useful and the repeating of something of doubtful use or desirability.
 It is not the repetition itself that is wrong, but the fact we don’t know how these basic units are each going to work individually.
 Example.
 We have our doubts, and rightly so.